analogdevicesinc/ai8x-training/README.md

 $ python -m venv venv --prompt ai8x-training
 ```

-If this command returns an error message similar to *“The virtual environment was not created successfully because ensurepip is not available,”* please install and initialize [pyenv](#Python 3.8).
+If this command returns an error message similar to *“The virtual environment was not created successfully because ensurepip is not available,”* please install and initialize [pyenv](#Python-3.8).

 On macOS and Linux, including WSL2, activate the environment using

 ```shell
 $ source venv/bin/activate
 ```

 On native Windows, instead use:

 ```shell
 $ source venv/Scripts/activate
 ```

-The continue with
+Then continue with

 ```shell
 (ai8x-training) $ pip3 install -U pip wheel setuptools
 ```